aleen42/how-tc39-work/champion.md

-*This article is written for TC39 delegates (see [joining TC39](https://github.com/tc39/how-we-work/blob/master/join-tc39.md)).
+*This article is written for TC39 delegates `代理人` (see [joining TC39](join-tc39.md)).
 If you're not a delegate, you can help proposal champions out with some of these tasks as well, but some of the work involves being physically present at TC39 meetings, delivering presentations, and building consensus in committee.*

-# Championing a proposal at TC39
+# Championing `拥护` a proposal at TC39 [Back](tc39.md)

 So, you want to propose a new feature for JavaScript?
 That proposal needs a TC39 delegate as a champion to move it through the [stage process](https://tc39.es/process-document/).
 This document describes how to do that.